Restaurant in Revigliasco, Italy

 Can I eat at the bar at La Taverna di Fra' Fiusch?

-Bar seating or walk-in counter dining is not documented for this venue.
+Bar seating or walk-in counter dining is not documented.
 Given its taverna format and small-town setting, treating it as a sit-down reservation restaurant is the safer approach. check the venue's official channels at its listed address (Via M. Beria, 32, Moncalieri) to confirm seating options before arriving without a booking.

 What are alternatives to La Taverna di Fra' Fiusch in Revigliasco?